aka-baka/deck-mining/docs/OCR.md

 - live with windowed mode for your game
 - workaround by faking a full-screen experience by setting the taskbar to autohide, hiding the window titlebar, and maximizing the window through the taskbar

-!!! warning ""
+!!! warning
-    Do not launch Yomininja with always-on-top and a full-screen game, I experienced the overlay blocking everything and couldn't quit Yomininja or the game, ended up having to force shut down by pressing the power button.
+    Do not launch Yomininja with always-on-top and a full-screen game!
+I experienced the overlay blocking everything and couldn't quit Yomininja or the game, ended up having to force shut down by pressing the power button.